lasso-js/lasso/README.md

 # Dependencies

-To optimize a page the Raptor Optimizer walks a dependency graph.
+To optimize a page the Optimizer walks a dependency graph.
 A dependency can either be a JavaScript or CSS resource (or a file that compiles to either JavaScript or CSS) or a dependency can be a reference to a set of transitive dependencies.
 Some dependencies are inferred from scanning source code and other dependencies can be made explicit by listing them out in code or in an `optimizer.json` file.

 It's also possible to register your own [custom dependency types](#custom-dependency-types).
 With custom dependency types, you can control how resources are compiled or a custom dependency type can be used to resolve additional dependencies during optimization.